 Many software solutions offer a free scan to determine whether the lost data is recoverable before requiring a paid license, allowing users to evaluate if recovery is worthwhile.

-Physical Damage vs. Software-Based Recovery
+Physical Damage vs. Software-Based Data Recovery

 If your iPhone has suffered physical damage (e.g., water exposure or hardware failure), software-based recovery might not work.
 In such cases, professional data recovery services are the best option.